qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 ## Workflow

-The Kubernetes executor divides the build into multiple steps:
+The executor for Kubernetes divides the build into multiple steps:

 1. **Prepare**: Create the Pod against the Kubernetes Cluster.
    This creates the containers required for the build and services to run.